From differential equation solvers to accelerated first-order methods for convex optimization: Introduction

-The momentum method can be traced back to 1960s.
-In~\cite{polyak_methods_1964}, Polyak studied the heavy ball method
+The well-known momentum method can be traced back to 1960s.
+In~\cite{polyak_methods_1964}, Polyak studied the heavy ball (HB) method

-and its continuous analogue, the heavy ball with friction dynamical system:
+and its continuous analogue, the heavy ball dynamical system:

-The local linear convergence results for~\eqref{eq:heavy ball} and~\eqref{eq:heavy ball-ode} via spectrum analysis were derived.
-The heavy ball method~\eqref{eq:heavy ball} introduces a momentum term into the gradient step and is sensitive to its parameters.
-Recently, Nguyen et.al~\cite{nguyen_accelerated_2018} developed the so-called accelerated residual method which combines the heavy ball method~\eqref{eq:heavy ball} with a gradient descent step:
+Local linear convergence results for~\eqref{eq:heavy ball} and~\eqref{eq:heavy ball-ode} via spectrum analysis were established in \cite[Theorem 9]{polyak_methods_1964}.
+Note that the HB method~\eqref{eq:heavy ball} adds a momentum term up to the gradient step and is sensitive to its parameters.
+For $f\in\mathcal S_{\mu,L}^{1,1}$, it shares the same theoretical convergence rate \eqref{eq:rate-gd} as the gradient descent method; see \cite{ghadimi_global_2015,sun_non-ergodic_2018}.
+To our best knowledge, no work has established the global accelerated rate \eqref{eq:acc-rate} for the original HB method \eqref{eq:heavy ball}.
+Recently, Nguyen et al.~\cite{nguyen_accelerated_2018} developed the so-called accelerated residual method which combines~\eqref{eq:heavy ball} with an extra gradient descent step: